ellennickles/xphoto-s24/week6/README.md

     - Or read the interview with the [show's curator](https://postphotography.xyz/in-conversation).
   - Respond:
-    - Does anything in their approach to using AI methods resonates with you?
+    - What in their approach to using AI methods resonates with you, either positively or adversely?
+Why?
-      Why or why not?
-Support this with quotes from the interview and your observations of their work.
+    - Select one of the artist's images from the show / interview and use your observations of the image to support your response.
-    - Does this change your response to Part 1's question above?
+    - Does this change your answer to Part 1's question above?
 How so?
 - Be sure to include at least one (1) question for discussion or further reflection.
-- Submit your response on [Brightspace](https://brightspace.nyu.edu/d2l/home/344680).
+- Submit your response (including the artist's image that your selected) on [Brightspace](https://brightspace.nyu.edu/d2l/home/344680).